pennbauman/ibcmer/README.md

 # IBCMer
-A command line IBCM executor written in C
+A command line IBCM executor and debugger written in C

 ## Installation